 We were not meant to consume all the worlds news, opinions and information 24/7.

-The word is declutter and the way is to find what is essential.
+The word is decluttering and find what is essential.
 But how?
 How can we see clearly when it happens?
-There must be some behaviours and patterns that show us were we are heading.
+There must be some behaviors and patterns that show us where we are heading.

 We want to distinguish the fake or others desires versus our own that are real and genuine.

-One that I see is a real obvious one.
+One that I see is a really obvious one.
 How happy I am in general when I engage in a particular activity.

 Another is not acting on it.
 Not pursuing now what we want and default in preparation mode.
 We think we are not ready yet (which we might as well be) or say things like ‘after I do X I’ll be ready to do Y’.

-By this time it has became cliche that time is our most valuable asset.
+By this time it has become a cliche that time is our most valuable asset.
 Yet we treat it like it is infinite,

 Years ago I thought that the worst feeling of all was being embarrassed.
-Now I thinks it’s having the sense or realisation that you have wasted your time pursuing something that you didn’t truly wanted.
+Now I think it’s having the sense of realization that you have wasted your time pursuing something that you didn’t truly want.

 But the feeling of wasted time in a long scale, let’s say months, years or decades is unbearable.